Xi'an: National Time Service Center

 The Shaanxi Astronomical Observatory was established in 1966.
 In 1975, according to the Geodetic Origin Report of the People's Republic of China, 'in order to avoid bias in the mensuration as much as possible, the Geodetic Origin would be in central mainland China.'
 Lintong (临潼), a town near Xi'an was chosen.
 Since 1986, Chinese Standard Time (CST) was set from NTSC.
 The National Time Service Center (NTSC), the Chinese Academy of Sciences is an institute which is mainly engaged in the service and research on time and frequency.
 NTSC takes charge of generating and maintaining the national standard time scale, disseminating the time and frequency signals.
 The autonomous standard time scales of universal time and atomic time and the dissemination techniques with LF radio and HF radio were established successively during the 1970s and 1980s, which meet all the requirements for different applications on the whole, such as the scientific researches, national economy, etc.

 Demographics

-As of 2010 Xi'an has a population of 5.4 million.

-Compared to the census data from 2007, the population has increased by 1.4 million persons.
-The population is 51.66 percent male and 48.34 percent female.
-Among its districts, Yanta has the largest population, with around 1.08 million inhabitants.
+According to the Seventh National Census in 2020, the city's Permanent Population (hukou) was 12,952,907.
+The proportion of males is 51.07% and that of females is 48.93%.
+In terms of age structure, the proportion of 0–14 years old is 15.65%, that of 15–59 years old is 68.33%, that of over 60 years old is 16.02%, and that of over 65 years old is 10.9%.